sweattep/ancient_quotes/README.md

 >It is not right to take the children’s bread and toss it to the dogs.

+>No one knows the form by which I ensure victory

 >For the evil of those who dwell in it the beasts and the birds are swept away

 >If you [have reason to] fear from a people betrayal, throw [their treaty] back to them, [putting you] on equal terms